pmackle/EE-Emerge-2020-FourFace/README.md

 - 1-4 player game
 - Difficulty adjustment
 - Portable
+The mechanical design for the project is composed of a 15x15in cube with 9 acrylic tiles that face each player.

 Short motivation for the project?
 (Don't be too long winded) Put a creative, more modern spin on a similar, but older game.